Skip to main contentSkip Navigation or Skip to Content

 Strategic Assessment of Institutional Learning (SAIL)

-SAIL is an action research process for assessing TRU’s institutional learning outcomes using faculty communities of practice, course-embedded assignments, and shared institutional rubrics.
+SAIL is an action research project that has been explored as a possible process for assessing institutional learning outcomes using faculty communities of practice, course-embedded assignments, and shared institutional rubrics.

-SAIL informs potential options for assessing student achievement of TRU’s institutional learning outcomes as part of a model for continuous learning outcomes and assessment and curricular review.
+The SAIL project is intended to inform options for assessing student achievement of institutional learning outcomes.
+It's potential role within TRU's model for continuous learning outcomes and assessment and curricular review is currently being explored.

-SAIL is aligned with TRU’s six principles for learning outcomes and assessment:
+SAIL is designed to align with TRU’s six principles for learning outcomes and assessment:

 1. Growth and learning-oriented